 One of the most common pollutants in indoor air is dust, which can vary in size from large enough to be seen to so small it is invisible to the human eye.
-Thanks to a high level of porosity, activated charcoal combined with a high quality HEPA filter can trap more dust particles per volume than many other mediums making it one of the most effective materials for controlling indoor dust.
+Thanks to a high level of porosity, activated charcoal combined with a high efficiency air filter can trap more dust particles per volume than many other mediums making it one of the most effective materials for controlling indoor dust.

 Air purifiers can also remove toxins released by harmful household items, such as air fresheners, space heaters, and cleaning products.